Everything old is new again… at least along the south stream of the Platte River.

 In 1994, the Conservancy converted the 100-acre Dahms pivot from an irrigated crop field to prairie vegetation.
 The project was a demonstration of the concept that cropland could be transformed into grazing land and wildlife habitat.
 As an experiment, a small portion of the site was seeded with a high-diversity mixture of prairie seeds by Prairie Plains Resource Institute, including more than 100 prairie plant species.

 Since 1994, grassland/wetland restoration techniques have become much more refined, and high diversity seedings and wetland slough creations have become more commonplace.
-Thanks to a recent award from the Nebraska Natural Legacy Project, the Conservancy is initiating a process to improve upon our initial efforts.
+Thanks to an award from the Nebraska Natural Legacy Project, the Conservancy is initiating a process to improve upon our initial efforts.
 The grant will fund the enhancement of the first half of the site (with the second half to come later) – a process that will entail adding 3,800 linear feet of slough wetlands, and reseeding approximately 50 more acres with a 120-150 species seed mix.

 Higher diversity seedings provide better habitat for at-risk and other wildlife species and provide a more resilient and functional ecological community.
 The addition of created wetlands (seeded with a high-diversity wetland seed mixture) adds additional habitat as well as making the restored site – and the surrounding landscape – more resilient and able to adapt to rapid climate change.